 - Click here for additional information about travelling to Twickenham

 - The Murrayfield Stadium is located in the West End of Edinburgh and is the venue for all Scottish home Rugby Union games.

 - Edinburgh Haymarket,the closest station, is around a mile away from Murrayfield.
 Edinburgh's main station Waverley, where direct trains depart for London, Newcastle, York, Durham, Manchester Glasgow, Aberdeen and Inverness is a short bus journey from the ground.

 - For more details about getting to Murrayfield click here

-- Built to host the 1999 Rugby world cup, the Millenium Stadium in Cardiff is the second largest stadium in the world.
+- Built to host the 1999 Rugby world cup, the Principality Stadium in Cardiff, formerly known as the Principality Stadium is the second largest stadium in the world.
 In addition to rugby it often stages Welsh National football games and large concerts.

 - The stadium is just 400m from Cardiff Central station, which provides direct, regular trains to destinations including London, Birmingham and Manchester and Reading .

 - The Aviva Stadium was built on the site of Lansdowne Road stadium and is the base of the Irish Rugby Union team.